amirilidan78/tron-wallet/README.md

 ### TODOS
-- check address balance before transfer trx
+- add address is valid function
-- check address balance before transfer trc20
+- check to address before transfer trx or trc20
 - use util.Address type instead of string in wallet functions to avoid errors